Antitrust Compliance in M&A: Due Diligence, Pre-Merger Communications, Conduct Prior to Closing

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will examine antitrust issues which can arise throughout key points of an M&A transaction.
+This CLE course will examine antitrust issues which can arise throughout key points of an M&A transaction.
 Panel discussion will include best practices for avoiding antitrust scrutiny during due diligence and pre-merger negotiations; antitrust provisions to include in the merger agreement; how to determine whether an antitrust filing is necessary; and conduct to avoid prior to regulatory approval and closing.

 - Antitrust laws against information sharing: Clayton Act and Sherman Act